We are looking forward to supporting you and to offering you the best experience while using our software.

 4. How to create an Activity Precedence Diagram for your project?

 Note: If you want to add a lag between two related activities, double clck on the relation arrow and enter the lag in days.
+The critical path is the longest period of time in which a project’s tasks will be completed.

 5. How to use S Curve to level the resources?